strongbrain001/2021SummerDGMD-S-17-finalProject/README.md

 *c.
 Hardware need:*

 a.
 Waveshare Jetbot AI kit contains major components as follow

    1. Two motors for controlling the left and right wheel independently

-   1. Camera module
+   2. Camera module
-   1. Wifi module for web based access to the jetbot
+   3. Wifi module for web based access to the jetbot
-   1. SD memory card for the jetson operation system named jetPack (based on ubuntu)
+   4. SD memory card for the jetson operation system named jetPack (based on ubuntu)
-b.
-NVIDIA Jetson Nano 4GB (for better performance)
+   5. NVIDIA Jetson Nano 4GB (for better performance)
-c.
-3 packs of 14867 battery
+   6. 3 packs of 14867 battery
-d.
-12V power power supply for battery charging
+   7. 12V power power supply for battery charging
-e.
-5V/4A 20W power supply for powering jetson nano directly
+   8. 5V/4A 20W power supply for powering jetson nano directly

 **5. Simulator:**
 1. None